equinor/OmniaPlant/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Trace ID**
+If you have received a response with a trace id, include it here.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'